Lawyers in Poland: Apprenticeship (aplikacja)

 An examination for admission to bar apprenticeship for advocates and attorneys at law is a written test.
 A hundred out of a hundred and fifty points guarantee admission.
 The examination covers: 1) criminal law and criminal procedure; 2) infraction law and infraction court proceedings; 3) financial criminal law and financial criminal proceedings; 4) civil law and civil procedure; 5) family law; 6) public economic law; 7) commercial companies and partnerships law; 8) labour law and social security regulations; 9) administrative law and administrative procedure; 10) administrative court proceedings; 11) European Union law; 12) constitutional law; 13) organization of justice in Poland.

 Bar training for advocates and attorneys at law lasts for three years and consists of theoretical and practical courses.
 Each trainee (Polish: aplikant) has a patron, who must be a practitioner from the respective bar.
 The bar examination is a written exam that lasts four days and consists of preparing various documents and briefs in the following areas: criminal law, civil or family law, commercial law, administrative law, ethics.

-Bar training for notaries is slightly shorter (two and a half years) and covers different areas of law.
+Bar training for notaries is longer (four years) and covers different areas of law.